Imsaksham0204/Adv-JS/JS-Foundations-1/JS foundation.md

 Understanding these concepts helps you write more efficient JavaScript and debug performance issues effectively. -->

+# JavaScript Foundation - 1

-# Advanced JavaScript Engine & Runtime - Study Notes
+## JavaScript Engine & Runtime

 ## Table of Contents